-- we have caused the conversion of our Series C mandatory convertible preferred stock prior to the automatic conversion date in the manner described in "-Provisional Conversion at Our Option"; - · you have converted prior to the automatic conversion date, in the manner described in "-Conversion at the Option of the Holder"; or - we are involved in a merger prior to the automatic conversion date in which at least 30% of the consideration for our common stock consists of cash or cash equivalents, and you have converted through an exercise of a merger early settlement right as described in "-Early Conversion upon Cash Merger."
+- we have caused the conversion of our Series C mandatory convertible preferred stock prior to the automatic conversion date in the manner described in "-Provisional Conversion at Our Option"; - you have converted prior to the automatic conversion date, in the manner described in "-Conversion at the Option of the Holder"; or - we are involved in a merger prior to the automatic conversion date in which at least 30% of the consideration for our common stock consists of cash or cash equivalents, and you have converted through an exercise of a merger early settlement right as described in "-Early Conversion upon Cash Merger."

-On the applicable conversion date, certificates representing our common stock will be issued and delivered to you or your designee, upon presentation and surrender of the certificate evidencing the shares of our Series C mandatory convertible preferred stock, if shares of our Series C mandatory convertible preferred stock are held in certificated form, and payment by you of any transfer or similar taxes payable in connection with the issuance of our common stock to any person other than you.
+On the applicable conversion date, our common stock will be issued and delivered to you or your designee, upon presentation and surrender of the shares of our Series C mandatory convertible preferred stock and payment by you of any transfer or similar taxes payable in connection with the issuance of our common stock to any person other than you.